digitalrebar/provision/doc/ux/portal/syncuploadux.rst

 Content Package Information

 * Preview - Provide a complete look into the Content Packag including its Boot Envs, Params, Profiles, Stages, Tasks, and Templates.
-An option to see the raw JSON is also availabile
+An option to see the raw JSON is also available
-* Diff - Show the latest chnages between the current and most recent version of the Content Package
+* Diff - Show the latest changes between the current and most recent version of the Content Package
 * Upgrade - Upgrade the Content Package to its latest version
 * Remove - Remove the Content Package from the current DRP endpoint